jupyterhub/nativeauthenticator/docs/source/options.md

 c.NativeAuthenticator.delete_firstuse_db_after_import = True
 ```

-## Allow new users to enable two factor authentication during signup
+## Allow users to enable two factor authentication

-You can increase security allowing new users to register with two factor authentication.
+You can increase security by allowing users to activate two factor authentication.

 To do so, add the following line on the config file:

 ```python